BubbaDiego/sonic8/docs/alert_system__spec.md

 - **src/views/** – Page level components including forms, charts and authentication views.
 - **index.html / vite.config.mjs** – Vite app entry HTML and build configuration.

+## Recent updates

+- Wallet icons now appear in the portfolio table and asset icons show next to the asset type in the positions table.
+The images live under `frontend/static/images` and are loaded automatically based on the wallet or token name.
+- The **Alert Thresholds** page includes an **Add Threshold** dialog used to add a new threshold.
+The dialog collects the alert type, metric key and low/medium/high values before persisting the record through the backend API.
+- Running `scripts/initialize_database.py --seed-thresholds` populates default
+  ranges for **Liquidation Distance** and **Profit** using `AlertThresholdSeeder`.